 18 Children, it is the last hour; and just as you heard that antichrist is coming, even now many antichrists have appeared; from this we know that it is the last hour.
 19 They went out from us, but they were not [really] of us; for if they had been of us, they would have remained with us; but [they went out], so that it would be shown that they all are not of us.
 20 But you have an anointing from the Holy One, and you all know.
 21 I have not written to you because you do not know the truth, but because you do know it, and because no lie is of the truth.
 22 Who is the liar but the one who denies that Jesus is the Christ?
 This is the antichrist, the one who denies the Father and the Son.
 23 Whoever denies the Son does not have the Father; the one who confesses the Son has the Father also.
 24 As for you, let that abide in you which you heard from the beginning.
 If what you heard from the beginning abides in you, you also will abide in the Son and in the Father.

-You also come across expressions that are similar to the expression ‘the last hour’, such as ‘later times’ (1Tim 4:1) and ‘the later days’ (2Tim 3:1).
-In the ‘later days’ spirits will appear in Christianity that are of a more serious nature than the things of the ‘later times’.
+You also come across expressions that are similar to the expression ‘the last hour’, such as ‘later times’ (1Tim 4:1) and ‘the last days’ (2Tim 3:1).
+In ‘the last days’ spirits will appear in professing Christianity that are of a more serious nature than the things of ‘later times’.
 The situation that is described here by John is even more serious, for it is about the antichrist here.
 In him you see the exaltation of man that takes the place of Christ.

-The meaning of ‘antichrist’ is twofold.
-The word means both ‘against Christ’ and ‘instead of Christ’.
+The meaning of the word ‘antichrist’ is twofold.
+It means both ‘against Christ’ and ‘instead of Christ’.
 Both characteristics appear in 2 Thessalonians 2 (2Thes 2:4).
-There Paul speaks about the antichrist as the man of sin who exalts himself ‘against’ God and who presents ‘himself’ as God, thus who takes the place of God.
+There Paul speaks about the antichrist as the man of sin who exalts himself ‘against’ God and who displays himself ‘as being’ God, thus who takes the place of God.

 The antichrist has not come yet, he still is to come, but he, as a matter of fact, has his heralds and trailblazers.
-Those are the antichrists and there are a lot of them.
-As already said, the risk of the antichrist is the highest for the children.
+These are the antichrists and they are many.
+As already said, the danger of antichrists is the greatest for the children.
 Antichrists are persons who bring false teachings about the Father and the Son.
-The antichrists for instance may possibly say very sensitive things about the Lord Jesus, but they deny Him as the Son of God.
-False teachings about Christ are more easily accepted by new converts than by the fathers in Christ, the matured believers to whom Christ is everything they need.
+The antichrists for instance may possibly say sensitive things about the Lord Jesus, but they deny Him as the Son of God.
+False teachings about Christ are more easily accepted by new converts than by fathers in Christ, the matured believers to whom Christ is everything they need.

 V19.
-In the days of John the antichrists have departed from the midst of the believers.
+In the days of John the antichrists went out from the midst of the believers.
 That also caused the ‘children’ to be confused.
 They formerly had those teachers in their midst and had accepted their ministry.
 Now all of a sudden they were not there anymore.
 But John eases them.
-Their departure reveals that none of those false teachers belonged to the company of believers.
+Their going out reveals that none of those false teachers belonged to the company of believers.
 They were deceivers who did not care at all about the children, but on the contrary they tried to catch them.
 They certainly did not belong to the children of God.
-If that was the case they would have stayed.
+If that were the case they would have remained.
 John uses this simple reasoning to make clear that they were wrong people.

-You may ask yourself how about the time in which we live.
-The antichrists do not depart anymore, but establish themselves in Christianity.
-I think that the antichrists do not depart anymore because of the confusion in Christianity.
+You might wonder about that in relation to the times in which we live.
+The antichrists do not go out anymore, but establish themselves in professing Christianity.
+The antichrists do not go out anymore because of the confusion in professing Christianity.
 The Christians are no longer a unity and they have not collectively resisted against the false doctrines anymore for a long time already.
 At the time I am writing this, it is allowed (here in the Netherlands) that a reverend of the protestant church of the Netherlands, can even deny God in his teachings, and can still keep his position as a reverend.
 Nonetheless nothing changes the fact that such people are not from us from the beginning and do not belong in the Christian fellowship of the family of God.

 V20.
-As a young believer you may possibly meet all kinds of doctrines.
-What is true and what is not true?
+As a young believer you may possibly meet all kinds of teachings.
+What is true and what not?
 What should you believe and what not?
-It often happens that a false doctrine is being brought in a very pleasant way and by eloquent people.
+It often happens that a false teaching is brought in a pleasant way and by eloquent people.
 Still, I sometimes hear from the young believers: ‘I don’t know what it is, but it doesn’t ‘feel’ right’.
 That is the work of the Holy Spirit.
 As a young believer you may actually be a favorite target of satan to deceive you in your faith, but through your conversion to God and your faith in the Lord Jesus you have “an anointing from the Holy One”, due to which you know all things.

-With ‘the anointing from the Holy One’ is meant that you have received the Holy Spirit (He is ‘the anointing’).
-That was given to you by the Lord Jesus (He is ‘the Holy One’), when you came to faith in Him (Eph 1:13; Jn 14:26).
+With ‘the anointing from the Holy One’ is meant that you have received the Holy Spirit, He is ‘the anointing’.
+He is given to you by the Lord Jesus, He is ‘the Holy One’, when you came to faith in Him (Eph 1:13; Jn 14:26).
 The word ‘anointing’ implies that you have been enabled to discern whether something comes from God or from His enemy.

 The Lord Jesus is called here ‘the Holy One’.
-That emphasizes the contrast to the unholy doctrines that inevitably lead to unholy practices.
+That emphasizes the contrast to the unholy teachings that inevitably lead to unholy practices.
 In the Holy Spirit the Lord Jesus has given you a resource to recognize the lie.
 The lie is everything that goes against God’s Word, which is the truth.
-Without a doubt you can reject everything that is in contrast to God’s Word.
+What is contrary to the Word of God, you can reject immediately.
 The Holy Spirit uses only the Word of God in order to teach you about the Father and the Son.
 In the light of the Bible you can reject all talks as lies from people who draw from other resources and who want you to believe that they can give you a deeper insight in Christ.

 V21.
 John does not write this because you do not know the truth.
 He confirms that you know the truth.
-You also know that there is no lie from the truth.
+You also know that there is no lie of the truth.
 It is not possible to mix lie with truth.
 But that is just the way the deceivers want to exert their influence on you.
 They will never come up with a plain lie, but they wrap the lie in truths.
-A person who says many true things and also a little bit of lie is not from the truth.
+A person who says many true things and also a little bit of lie is not of the truth.
 His source is the lie and what he says comes from the devil, the father of the lie (Jn 8:44b).
-All good things are used by the devil to cover the lie and in that way to get an entry to the children of God.
+All good things are used by the devil to cover the lie and thus gain access to the children of God.

 The truth is what you have in the Scriptures.
-Everything outside of it is a lie.
+Everything outside of it is lie.
 It is good to consider that believers may differ in insight in the truth.
-But that is totally another issue than what we are dealing with here.
+But that is an entirely different matter than what is at issue here.
 Here the point is the contrast between lie and truth.
-You are not to accuse a person for telling a lie when he thinks differently than you about a certain truth, nor is the other person allowed to do that with you.
+You are not to accuse a person for telling a lie if he thinks differently than you about a certain truth, nor is the other person allowed to do that with you.

 V22.
-“The liar”, thus he who uses the lie, is to be recognized by a twofold denial.
-It is a person
+“The liar”, that is he who uses the lie, can be recognized by a twofold denial.
+It is someone

 1. “who denies that Jesus is the Christ” and